MyChart is not for medical emergencies. If you have a medical emergency, call 911.

 If you need help with MyChart, call us at 1-844-442-4278.

-John Fung, MD, PhD, FACS, recently joined the University of Chicago Medicine as the chief of the Section of Transplantation Surgery and co-director of the University of Chicago Medicine Transplantation Institute.
+John Fung, MD, PhD, FACS, recently joined the University of Chicago Medicine as the chief of the Section of Transplantation Surgery and co-director of the University of Chicago Medicine Transplant Institute.
 He joins UChicago after a 30-year career in kidney, liver, pancreas, islet and intestinal transplantation, most recently as director of the Cleveland Clinic Health System Center for Transplantation.

 Dr. Fung plans to revitalize the transplantation program at UChicago, which has a long and storied history.
 Science Life spoke to him about what it’s like to return to Chicago, where he earned his PhD in immunology in 1980 and medical degree in 1982.